Chopta Valley - Sikkim

 Longitude - 88.52 East

-The valley is frozen during the winter and provides opportunity to walk over the frozen rivers.
+The valley is frozen during the winter and provides an opportunity to walk over the frozen rivers.
 The riot of colours during spring belies this aspect, though.
 An adventurous trek through Chopta valley leads to Muguthang valley at an altitude of 15500ft, another unseen destination in the greater Himalayas.

 Where to Stay